MrXiaoXiao/DIAS/README.md

 - [Segmentation-Models](https://github.com/qubvel/segmentation_models)
 - [PyYaml](https://pyyaml.org/)

-(If you are not familiar with python, we suggest you to used [Anaconda](https://www.anaconda.com ) to install these prerequisites.)
+(If you are not familiar with python, we suggest you to use [Anaconda](https://www.anaconda.com ) to install these prerequisites.)